JETSCAPE/Default-tunes/README.md

 When a new JETSCAPE paper is published, please add the XML file(s) to `publications_config/arXiv_#` and name the corresponding XML files similar to this one from the PP tune: `jetscape_user_PP_1910.05481.xml`.
 Specify the system (PP, AA, PA, ...) and put the arXiv number in the name.

 If there is more information needed to reproduce the results an additional `README.md` file can be placed in the directory for the publication.
-Mention the version of JETSCAPE or X-SCAPE was used for the simulation.
+Mention the version of JETSCAPE or X-SCAPE used for the tune.

 When XML files are added to the repository, an entry should be added in this file.